CodenNerd/FastFoodFast/README.md

 # FastFoodFast

+#Project Overview

+Fast-Food-Fast​ is a food delivery service app for a restaurant.

 ##Goal:

 Create UI elements for a fast-food application and set up the node/express server and RESTful API, then persist the data with PostgreSQL.